 [Read More: My favorite travel books that show you the world from home.]

-17. You don’t have to buy nothing all year, but think about buying less (especially less new stuff), and being more selective with your purchases.
+You don’t have to buy nothing all year, but think about buying less (especially less new stuff), and being more selective with your purchases.
 Look for used items on Facebook Marketplace, or in local thrift stores before buying new.
+Put a mental hold on any new purchase for a week to think about whether you really need it.

-18. You don’t have to go 100% vegan for the environment, but think about eating less meat and dairy, and more vegetables.
-Try new things, and seek out meatless recipes like these.
+You don’t have to go 100% vegan for the environment, but think about eating less meat and dairy, and more vegetables.
+Try new things, and seek out meatless recipes like these from my years in Italy.

-20. If you have a period, start replacing at least some of your disposable menstrual products with these period underwear, or try a menstrual cup or disk.
-It doesn’t have to be all or nothing, but over time I’ve used these to transition to 100% reusables.
+You can probably replace at least some of your disposable products with these period underwear (which are also used for light bladder leaks), or try a menstrual cup or disk.
+Remember – it doesn’t have to be all or nothing, or all right now.
+But over time I’ve used these products to transition to 100% reusables.

-[Details: Period underwear review – brands that are more sustainable than Thinx.]
+[Details: Period underwear review – brands that are better and more sustainable than Thinx.]

-21. Switch to more climate-friendly dog food, made of crickets instead of red meat.
 If US pets were their own country, they’d be the world’s 5th largest meat consumer.
 That’s a lot of avoidable CO2 emissions.
-(Because just like humans, dogs don’t actually need to eat chicken and beef.)
+Because just like humans, dogs don’t actually need to eat chicken and beef – that’s why this sustainable kibble is made of crickets instead of red meat.

 Use the code TILTEDMAP15 for 15% off.

-22. Use this carbon calculator to compare different travel options (trains, planes, cars, ferries, and more) and find the greenest way to do each trip.
-(It won’t always be the same, depending on the distance, number of travelers, and other factors.)
+Compare the actual impact of trains, planes, cars, ferries, and more for your specific route (not just “in theory”) and find the greenest way to do each trip.
+(Tip: It won’t always be the same, depending on the distance, number of travelers, and other factors.)

 [Details: The best travel carbon calculators, and what they’re each good for.]

-What other ideas do you have for really easy ways to reduce our environmental impact?
-Share them in the comments below, or let me know which ones you’re interesting in trying!
+What other ideas do you have for easy ways to reduce our environmental impact?
+Which of these do you plan on trying first?
+Share in the comments below!

 Help more people find this article!
 Share on: